benvacha/gensponsive/README.md

   </script>
 ```

 Set 'storageKey' to a unique value for the project.
+Set 'stateless' to true.
 Develop and enjoy.

-### Production Usage
+### Pre Production Usage
 ```html
 <head>
   <meta name="viewport" content="width=device-width, initial-scale=1">